Cyprus: Offshore Business Sectors

-An Offshore Banking Unit (now known as an International Banking Unit - IBU) is a Cypriot limited liability company, or a branch of a foreign bank, which has obtained a banking license from the Central Bank.
-In Cyprus, non-Cypriot banks are offered the status of IBU, being restricted to banking operations with non-residents in foreign currencies, and with Cyprus-registered non-resident companies and their expatriate staff.
-The Central Bank issues IBU licenses and normally requires fully-staffed operation.
-If the IBU is controlled from abroad, and there is no local permanent establishment, there will be no profits tax.
+An Offshore Banking Unit (also known as an International Banking Unit - IBU) is a Cypriot limited liability company or branch of a foreign bank which has obtained a banking licence from the Central Bank.
+In Cyprus, non-Cypriot banks offered the status of IBU are restricted to banking operations with non-residents in foreign currencies or Cyprus-registered non-resident companies and their expatriate staff.
+The Central Bank issues IBU licences and normally needs to be fully staffed.
+If the IBU is controlled from abroad and there is no local permanent establishment, there will be no-profits tax.

 The following forms are permitted:

 Branches of foreign banks

 The Central Bank favours this arrangement as there are no liquidity or risk ratio requirements, and there is no reserve requirement.

 These are supervised more closely: liquidity and risk ratios may be imposed.

 Representative Offices may be formed under the Companies Law.
 They may not conduct any banking activities except with clients of their parent bank.

 These units carry out their banking activities through local Cypriot banks but are otherwise similar to branches or subsidiaries.